Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Related Work

 This subsection focuses on \mbox{Wi-Fi} sensing studies that primarily perform Doppler-related spectral analysis without explicit reference signals, which are most closely related to the present work.
 In these approaches, spectral analysis techniques such as the \gls{stft} are typically applied to the magnitude of the CFR or its low-dimensional representations.
 This design choice is mainly due to the fact that the phase of the CFR is generally unstable across packet acquisitions on COTS \mbox{Wi-Fi} devices, making it difficult to reliably exploit phase information over time.
 Although antenna-wise or subcarrier-wise phase differences have been successfully exploited for localization \cite{Kotaru2015SIGCOMM,Vasisht2016NSDI}, such phase-based quantities are not typically treated as time-domain signals for subsequent time--frequency spectral analysis.

-In \cite{Wang2016UbiCompRespiration}, respiration sensing is performed by selecting subcarriers whose CFR magnitudes exhibit strong target-induced periodic variations.
+In \cite{Wang2016UbiCompRespiration}, respiration sensing is performed by selecting subcarriers whose CFR magnitudes exhibit target-induced periodic variations.
 Spectral analysis is then applied to the selected magnitude-domain time series to estimate the respiration rate.

-WiFiU \cite{Wang2016UbiCompGait} adopts a \gls{pca}-based dimensionality reduction of the CFR magnitude, followed by STFT on the resulting PC scores to extract Doppler-related information.
+WiFiU \cite{Wang2016UbiCompGait} adopts a \gls{pca}-based dimensionality reduction of the CFR magnitude, followed by STFT on the PC scores to extract Doppler-related information.
 Widar \cite{Qian2017Mobihoc} further interprets the dominant spectral components as path length change rates, and estimates target velocity and location through an explicit geometric model.
-It is worth noting that, in both approaches, the extracted Doppler-related quantities are derived from magnitude-domain spectral analysis.
+In both approaches, the Doppler-related quantities are derived from magnitude-domain spectral analysis.

 In particular, Li \emph{et al.} \cite{Li2021WCOM} provide an insightful analysis closely related to the lack of stable phase reference addressed in this work.
-The authors contrast \mbox{Wi-Fi} sensing and \mbox{Wi-Fi} radar by clarifying what physical quantities are actually estimated in each case.
+The authors contrast \mbox{Wi-Fi} sensing and \mbox{Wi-Fi} radar by clarifying what physical quantities are estimated in each case.
 They show that magnitude-based CFR processing inherently loses Doppler sign information and physically meaningful phase evolution because magnitude-only processing removes the phase evolution induced by propagation path-length changes.
 As a result, the extracted spectral components reflect periodic signal strength fluctuations rather than a true Doppler frequency defined by wave propagation.